ryankueter/CheckValidators/README.md

 ```
 #### AndIf, AndIfNot

 The **AndIfNot** statement will not execute if any previous **If** rule was invalid.
 This provides better performance, and prevents unnecessary code execution and unnecessary errors.
 An example may include checking a child value of a value that was previously determined to be null.
-The example above checks for people in the list.
+The example above checks for an empty list of people.
 If the list contains people, it will continue to check their email addresses.
-If the People list is empty, it will skip all following AndIf statements until to define a new If rule.
+If the People list is empty, it will skip all following AndIf or AndIfNot statements until it evaluates a new If rule.

 #### OrIf, OrIfNot